MP: Dalit claims his face and body smeared with human excreta for touching OBC man with grease | Law-Order

 - India

-A Dalit man has alleged that his face and body were smeared with human excreta by a man from another caste after the former accidentally touched him with grease in Chhatarpur district of Madhya Pradesh.
+A Dalit man has alleged a man from another caste smeared his face and body with human excreta after he accidentally touched the latter with grease in Madhya Pradesh's Chhatarpur district.

-The accused has been detained based on the complaint, a police official said on Saturday.
-Recently, the incident of a man urinating on a tribal youth in Sidhi district of MP caused a huge outrage after the video surfaced on social media.

-A case is being registered against the accused Ramkripal Patel, who belongs to an OBC community, under various sections of the Indian Penal Code, in connection with the Chhatarpur incident, a police officer told PTI on Saturday evening.
+A case has been registered against the accused, Ramkripal Patel, who belongs to an OBC community, under relevant provisions, in connection with the incident, a police official told PTI.

-Ahirwar claimed the incident occurred when he was engaged in the construction of a drain for the Panchayat in Bikaura village, about 35 km from the Chhatarpur district headquarters, on Friday.
+Ahirwar claimed the incident occurred on Friday when he was engaged in the construction of a drain for the panchayat in Bikaura village, about 35 km from the Chhatarpur district headquarters.

 Ahirwar claimed he touched Patel with the grease he was using in the construction work by mistake.